fcrepo4-labs/fcrepo4-docker/4.5.0/README.md

 1. `docker pull yinlinchen/fcrepo4-docker`
 2. `docker run -it -p 8080:8080 -p 9080:9080 -d yinlinchen/fcrepo4-docker:4.5.0`
+3. Use `docker ps` to check the "CONTAINER ID" and "STATUS".
+The container should be ready to use after 5 minutes.

 You can shell into the machine with `docker exec -i -t "CONTAINER ID" /bin/bash`